arvindmohan/arvindmohan/README.md

 - 👯 I’m always looking for new collaborations, productive discussions and ideas.
 - 📫 How to reach me: a r v i n d m (at) l a n l. g o v
 - :books: My published work can be found in [Google Scholar](https://scholar.google.com/citations?user=kr8XW9oAAAAJ&hl=en)  - Feel free to reach out to know more!
 - ❗Most of my codes from publications are not open-source on Github (yet) as additional approvals are needed from my funding sponsors/employer.
-Please contact me if you have any questions in this area, I'd be happy to chat.
+Please contact me if you have any questions from my papers, I'd be happy to chat.

 Thank you!